A photograph of Zak in a wheelchair

 On the Thursday Zak had a high temperature and was sent home from nursery.
 On Friday he appeared to be a little better till night time, then he was sick and his temperature went up again.

-Saturday I took Zak to the emergency doctor who admitted him to the children's ward with what they thought was a severe chest infection.
-He was watched all day but wouldn't drink (which was very unlike him) and slept all day, and when he was awake he kept covering his eyes.
-Bloods were done at 4pm and we were being sent home about 8pm, but the health care assistant wasn't happy so spoke to the nurse and he was kept in.
-Good job because two and a half hours later after change of doctor and a lumbar puncture I was told Zak has pneumococcal meningitis.
-I thought my world had ended, I couldn't believe that they had been sending him home two hours earlier.
+Saturday I took Zak to the emergency doctor who admitted him to the children’s ward with what they thought was a severe chest infection.
+He was watched all day but wouldn’t drink (which was very unlike him) and slept all day, and when he was awake he kept covering his eyes.
+Bloods were done at 4pm and we were being sent home about 8pm, but the health care assistant wasn’t happy so spoke to the nurse and he was kept in.
+Good job because two and a half hours later after a change of doctor and a lumbar puncture I was told Zak has pneumococcal meningitis.
+I thought my world had ended, I couldn’t believe that they had been sending him home two hours earlier.

 He was given antibiotics and I was told to wait and see how he responded, which he didn’t.